kodeFant/driftercode.com/content/blog/slaying-a-ui-antipattern-with-typescript/index.md

 }
 ---

-Kris Jenkins made this great library in Elm called [RemoteData](https://package.elm-lang.org/packages/krisajenkins/remotedata/latest/) which makes data fetching more predictable and maintainable.
+Kris Jenkins made a great library in Elm called [RemoteData](https://package.elm-lang.org/packages/krisajenkins/remotedata/latest/).
+It makes data fetching more predictable and maintainable.

-It is basically a data structure for external data that returns one of of the following values, here shown in the Elm version:
+RemoteData is a nice data structure for external data.
+It returns one of of the following values, here shown in the Elm version:

 ```elm
 type RemoteData err data